“Maybe Mikel Is Broke”: Siasia Slams Chelsea Legend for Claims of Paying Flight Tickets

 "Yemi Idowu had paid for our flight tickets, but the plane was too small and couldn't fly.
 Mikel should stop talking about this issue.
 If he has a receipt to that effect, let him show us that he was the one who paid."

-Before the commencement of the Rio 2016, the Nigerian government, through the former Sports Minister Solomon Dalung, said he was unaware of their training in the USA, per Daily Times.
+Before the commencement of Rio 2016, the Nigerian government, through former Sports Minister Solomon Dalung, said he was unaware of their training in the USA, per Daily Times.

-According to The Mirror, the Nigeria Football Federation claimed that the sports ministry paid the airline, but the money did not reflect in the account of the operators.
+According to The Mirror, the Nigeria Football Federation claimed that the sports ministry had paid for the tickets, but the money did not reflect in the account of the airline.

-Legit.ng earlier reported that former Super Eagles captain John Mikel Obi said the country is yet to reimburse him for the flight expenses in 2016.
+Legit.ng earlier reported that the former Super Eagles captain said the country was yet to reimburse him for the Rio 2016 flight expenses.

-The Chelsea legend claimed he saved the nation from international embarrassment before the first match against Japan.
+The Chelsea legend claimed that he saved the nation from international embarrassment before their opening match against Japan.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!